 Local authorities want to know if it is a statutory noise nuisance.
 (A very simple definition of this is "a legal term which has been developed over many years and has come to mean something which is stopping you from enjoying your property").
 If it is, the Environmental Department can issue an Abatement Notice.
 An Abatement Notice tells the person making the noise to either stop the noise completely or limit it to certain times of day.

 To get results, noise must be seen to be a nuisance by law.
 This usually means it has to be damaging to your health and/or disturb your life in an unreasonable and persistent way.
-Put another way it must be a significant or unreasonable noise that materially interferes with the use and enjoyment of your home.
+In other word it must be a significant or unreasonable noise that materially interferes with the use and enjoyment of your home.

 Agencies will take their own decision on whether the noise you are suffering is a nuisance.
 They will probably look at: